Hk0509/Hk0509/README.md

 - 👋 Hi, I’m Himanshu Kapoor
-- 🤓 Practicing DSA and likes to solve problems.
+- 🤓 Practicing DSA and learning Web development.
 - 👀 Interested in programming, AR/VR, and playing games.
 - 🌱 I’m currently persuing Btech Computer Science in VIT Bhopal.
 - 💞️ Looking to colloborate on Unity or Web Development.